socialenergy-project/rabit/README.md

 ## Registration and mock data

-In order to use the RAT platform as a standalone platform, an admin user must be created, and the database needs to be initialized with consumers and other objects.
+In order to use the RABIT platform as a standalone platform, an admin user must be created, and the database needs to be initialized with consumers and other objects.
 Finally consumption data for the consumers must be added to the database.
 The steps for this follow: